Changes coming 1 July 2025

 Provision of lease advice

-Before applying for a liquor licence, complete a Provision of lease advice form.
+Complete a Provision of lease advice form.

 Close associates and influential people

-When you apply for the licence, you need to identify any ‘close associates’ or ‘influential persons.
+When you apply for the licence, you need to name any 'close associates' or 'influential persons'.
+Definitions for each are in Division 1.3 of the Act.

 Police checks

-Certificate must have been issued within 3 months of applying.
+The certificate must have been issued within 3 months of applying.

 If you’re applying as a corporation, you’ll need to provide a company police check.